-President Joseph Kabila is Sworn in as Elected Leader of the Democratic Republic of Congo
+President Joseph Kabila being sworn in as head of state in the Democratic Republic of Congo.

 Joseph Kabila has been sworn in as president of the Democratic Republic of Congo in front of excited crowds and heads of state in the capital.